|

 among their club.
 One can only hope that these students knew beforehand

+how much so many people cared about them.
 The second accident killed Randall Grandstaff, a well-known guide at

 Red Rocks, Nevada.
 While I did not know Randall personally news of his